mehmet416/VHDL-Snake-Game/README.md

 # VHDL Snake Game

-This project implements a classic Snake game using VHDL, designed for the Nexys 3 FPGA board.
+This project implements a classic Snake game using VHDL, designed for the Nexys 3 FPGA board and monitored by a 640x480 VGA display.
 The game is built to provide a fully functional and interactive gaming experience by leveraging the capabilities of VHDL and FPGAs.

 ## Project Overview